Graduation Party Planning: Ideas, Budget, and a Complete Guide for 2026

 Setting a Realistic Graduation Party Budget

-Graduation parties range from $200 backyard cookouts to $5,000+ catered affairs.
 The right budget depends on your guest count, venue, and how much of the work you're willing to do yourself.

-Budget breakdown by tier
+Budget Breakdown by Tier

 | Category | DIY ($200–$500) | Mid-Range ($500–$1,500) | Full Service ($1,500–$5,000) |